Mustapha Bouhrara, Ph.D.

 Biography

-After finishing his undergraduate degree in physics in Morocco, Mustapha Bouhrara moved to France where he obtained a professional Master's degree in biomedical engineering from Sophia Antipolis University of Nice in 2007, a research Master's degree in morphological, metabolic, functional, and molecular imaging from Claude Bernard University of Lyon in 2008, and his Ph.D. in biophysics and magnetic resonance imaging from Blaise Pascal University of Clermont-Ferrand in 2012.
+After finishing his undergraduate degree in physics in Morocco, Dr. Mustapha Bouhrara moved to France where he obtained a professional Master's degree in biomedical engineering from Sophia Antipolis University of Nice in 2007, a research Master's degree in morphological, metabolic, functional, and molecular imaging from Claude Bernard University of Lyon in 2008, and his Ph.D. in biophysics and magnetic resonance imaging from Blaise Pascal University of Clermont-Ferrand in 2012.
 He was a Postdoctoral Visiting Fellow, Research Fellow, and Staff Scientist at the Laboratory of Clinical Investigation of the National Institute on Aging (NIA) from 2012 until 2020.
 In 2020, Dr. Bouhrara obtained the prestigious Stadtman Investigator Award.
 He is currently serving as a Principal Investigator and the Chief of the Magnetic Resonance Physics of Aging and Dementia (MRPAD) Unit at the NIA of the National Institutes of Health (NIH).
-Dr. Bouhrara has received various awards, including the NIA Director's Award in 2017 and 2019, and the NIH Award of Merit in 2018 for his work on myelin and cerebral blood flow quantifications applied to aging and dementia.
+Dr. Bouhrara has received various awards, including the NIA Director's Scientific Award in 2017, 2019 and 2024, the NIH Award of Merit in 2018, and the NIH Director's Scientific/Medical Award in 2024 for outstanding accomplishments bridging the gap in neuroscience through pioneering work in brain MRI by combining physics, mathematics, signal processing and neurobiology, with specific emphasis on aging phenotypes, neurodegeneration, and Alzheimer's disease and related dementias.
+He also received the 2024 Mentoring NIA Director's Award for outstanding mentorship, marking the fourth time he has been so honored.

 Selected Publications